electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 :::info CLI documentation

-For more information on `make` and other Forge commands, check out the [Electron Forge CLI documentation].
+For more information on `make` and other Forge APIs, check out the [Electron Forge CLI documentation].

 :::

-You should also notice that your package.json now has a few more packages installed under your devDependencies, and contains an added `config.forge` field with an array of makers configured. **Makers** are Forge plugins that create distributables from your source code.
-You should see multiple Makers in the pre-populated configuration, one for each target platform.
+You should also notice that your package.json now has a few more packages installed under your `devDependencies`, and contains an added `config.forge` field with an array of makers configured. **Makers** are Forge plugins that create distributables from your source code.
+You should see multiple makers in the pre-populated configuration, one for each target platform.

 ### Creating a distributable

-To create a distributable, use Forge's `make` script:
+To create a distributable, use your project's new `make` script, which runs the `electron-forge make` command.

 ```sh npm2yarn
 npm run make
 ```

+This `make` command contains two steps:
+1. It will first run `electron-forge package` under the hood, which bundles your app code together with the Electron binary.
+The packaged code is generated into a folder.
+1. It will then use this packaged app folder to create a separate distributable for each configured maker.

-After the script runs, you should see `out` folder containing both the packaged application in folder format and the distributable:
+After the script runs, you should see an `out` folder containing both the distributable and a folder containing the packaged application code.

 ```plain title='macOS output example'
 out/